CrunchyData/pg_tileserv/docs/content/usage/function-layers-advanced.md

           35 43.3012701892219,25 43.3012701892219,
           20 34.6410161513775))
 ```
-Now we need a function that, given a square input (a map tile) can figure out all the hexagon coordinates that fall within the tile.
+Now we need a function that, given a square input (a map tile), can figure out all the hexagon coordinates that fall within the tile.
 Again, the edge size of the hexagon tiling determines the overall geometry of the hex tiling.
-More than one hexagon will be required, most times, so this is a set-returning function.
+More than one hexagon will be required most times, so this is a set-returning function.
 ```sql
 -- Given a square bounds, find all the hexagonal cells -- of a hex tiling (determined by edge size)